elafosse/Minesweeper/Minesweeper/README.md

 # C++ Minesweeper Project with SFML

-This project is an implementation of the Minesweeper game, built using C++ and the SFML (Simple and Fast Multimedia Library) library for graphics and user input handling.
+This project is an implementation of the Minesweeper game for COP3503, built using C++ and the SFML (Simple and Fast Multimedia Library) library for graphics and user input handling.

 ## Features